corbin-c/jsmarc/README.md

 JsMarc is released under the [GNU General Public License v3.0](LICENSE).
 You are free to use, modify, and distribute it under those terms.

+## Sample Records

+The MARC records in `samples/` and `rec.mrc` are provided for demonstration and educational purposes only.
+They were obtained from publicly accessible library catalogs and belong to their respective institutions (Library of Congress, SUDOC/ABES, OpenEdition, BnF).
+These files are not part of the JsMarc project and are not covered by the project's license.
+If you believe your rights are infringed, please open an issue.

 ## Acknowledgments

 - **[Library of Congress](https://www.loc.gov/marc/)** for the MARC21 standard and public-domain field definitions